fernflower/django_steps/readme.md

 cp blog.env.sample blog.env
 ```

-### Running install script
+### Running docker
-Docker installation
-The application is served by 3 containers: django/nginx, postgres and data.
+The application is served by a single bottle/nginx container.

-Launch bottle/nginx container:
+Launch it:
 ```
 bash run_docker.sh
 ```